By Ed Coburn • 03/17/2015

 How to publish on the Apple Newsstand, Tip 4: Write a short, compelling description

 Users will see only the first part of your description without clicking “more.”
 And as we all know, every time you make a potential customer jump a hurdle, you risk losing him.
-Our client, Bayou City, tells readers exactly what they’ll find in the app right up front.
+Rolling Stone tells readers exactly what they’ll find in the app right up front, then continues on for those who want to learn more.

-Coastal Living, however, believes that the most important thing it can tell you about itself is:
+Coastal Living, however, used to believe that the most important thing it could tell you about itself was:

 Experience Coastal Living magazine on the iPad or iPhone … plus get 1 month FREE with an annual subscription!